Gabriel-Rockson/Gabriel-Rockson/README.md

 ## 👨‍💻 About Me

 Having fun writing code & watching anime in-between.
-I need to touch grass, yeahhh I know.
+I need to touch grass, yeahhh I know. my favorite sports is definitely Volley Ball.
+If I could be any anime character in the universe, it'll definitely be Gabimaru.

 ---